eva-engine/eva-engine.github.io/docs/tutorials/resourceManagement.md

 # Resource Management

-All resources used in the game will be managed in the resource manager.
+All resources used in the game will be managed by the resource manager.
 Before using the resource, you need to add the resource to the resource manager, and set a resource name for the resource, and use the resource name directly when needed.
 The benefits of this:

 -Unified resource entry management.
-In the EVA ecosystem, there are EVA Store / EVA Workstation, etc., which can be directly input to the specified resource list to achieve unification of links.
+In the EVA ecosystem, there are EVA Store / EVA Workstation, etc., which can be directly inputted to the specified resource list to achieve unification of links.
 -When Eva.js loads resources, the resource manager can preprocess the resources to reduce the problem of lag in the processing of resources during runtime

 ## Add resource